Shongelo, Mississippi

-Shongelo is an unincorporated community in Smith County, in the U.S. state of Mississippi.
+Shongelo is a ghost town in Smith County, in the U.S. state of Mississippi.

 History

 Shongelo was founded in the 1860s, and named after Shongelo Creek.
+The community formed around the grist mill of C. D. Austin.
 A post office called Shongelo was established in 1873, and remained in operation until 1921.

+In 1900, Shongelo had a population of 20.
+By 1923, the community was abandoned.

+A historical markers describes the community and is located at the entrance to Shongelo Lake.